godotengine/godot-docs/classes/class_@gdscript.rst

 **@icon** **(** :ref:`String<class_String>` icon_path **)**

 Add a custom icon to the current script.
-The script must be registered as a global class using the ``class_name`` keyword for this to have a visible effect.
 The icon specified at ``icon_path`` is displayed in the Scene dock for every node of that class, as well as in various editor dialogs.

 ::